 Ans: 28 electrons.

-How do you write the electron configuration for nickel?
+How do you write the full electron configuration for nickel?

 How many valence electrons does nickel have?